Nasir314/MovieDB-UI/README.md

 I have used React-Boilerplate, MDB(Material Design for Bootstrap), The Movie Database API, localStorage for saving data.

 # How to start the app?
-Firstly unzip the zip file and then go to inside the folder ‘innovaccer_Assignment’ using cd innovaccer_Assignment/ Install the node modules by -  npm install
+Firstly unzip the zip file and then go to inside the folder ‘MovieDB-UI’ using cd MovieDB-UI/ Install the node modules by -  npm install
 Run the app using - npm start
 Open your browser and type http://localhost:3000/ and press enter.